encode/django-rest-framework/docs/api-guide/routers.md

     router.register(r'accounts', AccountViewSet)
     urlpatterns = router.urls

-A more common usage of routers is
+A more common usage of routers is to include it in order to combine it with other patterns.

     from django.conf.urls import patterns, include, url
     from rest_framework import routers